modulairy/toolbox/README.md

 - **vim**: For text editing.
 [Vim Documentation](https://www.vim.org/docs.php)
 - **bash**: For an enhanced shell experience.
 [Bash Documentation](https://www.gnu.org/software/bash/manual/bash.html)

+## Contributing

+We welcome contributions to improve the `toolbox` Docker image.
+To get started, please check out our [GitHub repository](https://github.com/modulairy/toolbox).
+You can open issues or submit pull requests to contribute to the project.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).